 Sakhi’s Board of Directors helps to drive the organization’s strategic programming, growth, and mission fulfillment.
 Our board actively assists in Sakhi’s development through regular meetings, project-based support, brainstorming, and sharing resources.
 The current board members enhance Sakhi’s work by bringing forward a diversity of professional and life experiences.
 Each of Sakhi’s board members serves 1-year term, which are renewable up to 6 years.

-Deepika Mandrekar, Board Secretary, brings a remarkable depth and breadth of experience in community service in South Asia and the non-profit sector across Asia and USA.
+Deepika Mandrekar, Vice-Chair, brings a remarkable depth and breadth of experience in community service in South Asia and the non-profit sector across Asia and USA.
 She has served as a teacher and counselor at the American School of Bombay.
 However, her primary passion lies in serving the cause of under privileged women and children.
 Prior to Sakhi, Deepika was actively involved in several foundations focused on education for lower income families.
 Her experience ranges from grass-root volunteer work with teachers, students and their families, to designing and administering school curricula and programs.
 She also served as Education Director in managing a large, multi-school system for the Aseema Charitable Foundation, India.
 She still continues to serve as an honorary advisor to non-profit educational institutions in India and brings to the table a strong network of professionals in the non-profit sector.
 Her experience also includes engaging large corporations for philanthropic sponsorship and serving as a practitioner expert in a Public Private Partnership education program sponsored by Mckinsey & Co Consulting with the Municipal Corporation of Mumbai, India.
 Deepika is a mother of two children and also serves on the upper school board at Fieldston High School, NY.
 Her academic qualifications include an M.S. in Biology, and an M.S. in Education from Duquesne University, USA.

 Rashmi Luthra brings to Sakhi over 20 years of deep commitment to women’s issues and a passion for gender equality.
 Rashmi graduated cum laude from Tufts University and went on to receive her Juris Doctor from Boston University School of Law.